 Accommodation is very flexible during this week, depending on weather and personal preference, but we typically use a mix of BnB’s, Youth Hostels, bothies and camping.

-Meet in Inverness in the afternoon.
-Drive to Scrabster, take the 7.30pm ferry to Orkney and overnight in BnB in Stromness.
+Your guide will liaise with you to arrange a meet up point in the afternoon at Inverness eg airport, train station etc. Drive to Scrabster, take the 7.30pm ferry to Orkney and overnight in BnB in Stromness.

 Early ferry to the mainland.
 Drive to Sheigra and climb here for the afternoon – excellent remote sea cliffs near the NW tip of Scotland.
 Wild camp near the beach at Sheigra.

 Day 4 – The Old Man of Stoer

 Drive to the Point of Stoer, climb Old Man of Stoer (VS) – the second most famous sea stack in Scotland, involving an exciting tyrolean traverse above the sea!
 Overnight in Ullapool.

 Day 5 – Climbing at Reiff